dialog-semiconductor/BLE_SDK6_examples/advertising_example/Readme.md

 ### About this example
 Starting point for this example is the BLE barebone project from SDK6.
 This provides the right framework for the advertising events used in this example.
--	The user_advertising_example header and source file, which contain most of the functionality of this example, were added.
-- Some slight changes were made in the user_barebone.c and user_barebone.h files.
+- The user_barebone.h and user_barebone.c files were renamed to user_adv_example.h and user_adv_example.c.
+Some changes and additions were made here.
 These changes can be easily traced as they are marked with the ADV_EXAMPLE flag.
 - Some minor changes were made to the user_peripheral_setup files to accommodate the button functionality and led indication.
 - The user_callback_config.h has been slightly modified.
 Callback is added for non-connectible advertising as well as a callback to check the last BLE event for the sake of advertising LED indication.
+- The user_button.h and user_button.c were added.
+These files accommodate the button functionality used in this example.

 ## Known Limitations